Getting Started With App Push Notifications

 This is a native prompt, and hence can not be customized.
 This push notifications for iPhone prompt is displayed as soon as a user downloads an app and opens it or after a specific custom activity, such as - after a user signs in, provide them a button to opt-in for notifications (at customer’s end).

 Usually, apps display the prompt on app launch as the chances of users subscribing to notifications are higher with app download.
 The prompt provides users with an option to click on Allow or Don’t Allow.
 If they click Allow they will start receiving notifications.
-This can be changed anytime from
+This can be changed anytime from the settings.

 Show and tell.
 Instead of asking for consent on app launch, the experience of consent is embedded inside the notification.
 This gives the users an idea of the kind push notifications for iPhone, they can receive from you and then make an informed decision.

 This push notification on iPhone is silently delivered - they don’t interrupt the user with a sound or banner, or appear on the lock screen.
 They only appear in the notification center’s history.
-If clicked on Keep Receiving, they would be asked - If the user wants to receive the push notifications on iPhone Quietly or if they want it to be Delivered Prominently with them being alerted with sound or badge.
+If clicked on Keep Receiving, they would be asked - If the user wants to receive push notifications on iPhone Quietly or if they want it to be Delivered Prominently with them being alerted with sound or badge.

 Users can be segmented based on age group, gender, and ethnicity to send them push notifications that are relevant to them.
 For example, an article on ‘5 ways to groom your beard’ will be relevant to users who are male.